mbjorner/outbreak_trace/results/outbreaker2/README.md

 [outbreaker2](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2330-z) is an extension to the R package <i>outbreaker</i>.
 Its goal is to reconstruct outbreak transmission trees, while allowing users to tune model parameters.

+These parameters can be custom prior distributions, custom likelihood functions and custom movement functions.
+It operates under Bayesian framework, using MCMC sampling to maximize some genetic pseudo-likelihood and epidemiologic pseudo-likelihood.
+Additional, confusing math is described [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003457).

 ### Usage notes:

 It's in R. library(outbreaker2) should be enough to import it.